Join a cohort of leading thinkers in a creative space for the mind.

 3. Interdisciplinarity

-To what extent does the project draw on different disciplines and what methodology is envisaged for doing so?
-Will the project facilitate an interdisciplinary discourse?
+To what extent does the project draw on and contribute to different disciplines?
+Will the project facilitate an interdisciplinary, cross-pollinating engagements during the residency?

 4. Relevance